Balta-Stefan/security-project/README.md

 # Description

-This project illustrates Spring security (authorization, XSS, CSP...) and Spring OpenID Connect integration with external SSO providers like Auth0.
+This project illustrates Spring security (authentication, authorization, XSS, CSP...) and Spring OpenID Connect integration with external SSO providers like Auth0.

 The developed application is a simplified document management system.
 There are 3 types of users: